Permanent Supportive Housing

 What happens if I use drugs or alcohol off-site and then return to the building/

-We are committed to providing a sober and drug-free community for all of our residents.
-Residents that are noticeably under the influence of drugs and/or alcohol may be denied entry into the new building until they are sober.
+We are committed to providing a sober and drug-free community for all our residents.
+Residents who are noticeably under the influence of drugs and/or alcohol may be denied entry into the new building until they are sober.
 Upon re-entry into the building, the resident will be required to meet with their Resident Engagement Worker to complete a Resident Care Plan.

 Is there a curfew?

 No, there is no curfew.
 Residents are free to come and go as they please.

 What if I want to go away overnight or longer?

 One of our licensing requirements is that we know who is in the building in a 24-hour period.
 If you would like to leave, whether it's overnight or for longer, please contact one of the Resident Engagement team to complete an Away Slip to record your absence.